 3.1 Importance of Integration

-The synergy between front office and back office is crucial for organizational success.
-An effective integration allows
+Synergy between front office and back office is crucial for organizational success.
+Effective integration allows for:

 – Better customer experience